 It is all too easy to misuse whippits and become dependent on nitrous oxide, to the potential detriment of your health.
 The risks are present, whether you use whippits one time at a party or if you develop a habit and use them frequently.
-If you are concerned about an overreliance on whippits or nitrous oxide, seek professional treatment at Clear Sky Recovery.
+If you are concerned about an overreliance on whippits or nitrous oxide, seek professional treatment at our ibogaine clinic.
 Our team of medical professionals strives to give all patients the chance for a successful recovery through the use of ibogaine as part of an individualized treatment program.
 Contact us today to learn more about our services.

 Dr. Sola is one of the world’s leading experts in medically-based ibogaine treatment; he has more clinical experience with safe and effective ibogaine administration than any other M.D. in the world today.